vanle2000/Chronic-disease-risks-in-US/README.md

-# Chronic Diseases Data Mining Project
+# Uncovering Patterns and Predicting Chronic Disease Risks in the U.S​
+​